What's on this winter

 Tuck into shows at the Canberra Theatre Centre

 The Canberra Theatre Centre program is brimming with shows over winter.
-There’s sweeping drama and passion at Carmen – The Australian Ballet and enchanting adventures of The Gruffalo’s Child for kids and families, you’ll quickly discover there’s something for every age and taste.
+There’s Hamlet as you’ve never seen it before with Izzard: The Tragedy of Hamlet (31 July–1 August) and Spot (4–5 July), based on the books by Eric Hill for kids and families, you’ll quickly discover there’s something for every age and taste.

 Markets to explore